 Type 5 Horizontal Blinds:

-Horizontal blinds can range from wood and faux wood blinds or aluminum mini blinds.
+Horizontal blinds can range from wood and faux wood blinds or aluminium mini blinds.
 Most horizontal blinds have similar mounting brackets.
 Follow these simple steps to remove the blinds.

-To start with, eliminate the valance if there is one on the blinds.
+First, eliminate the valance if there is one on the blinds.
 Most valances are mounted with a clasp that will connect at the highest point of the headrail.
-The valance ordinarily can be taken out by basically lifting if off the blinds.
+The valance ordinarily can be removed by lifting off the blinds.

-When the brackets are open, basically eliminate the window blinds from the brackets.
-Next, eliminate the sections from the window outline by removing the sinks that hold them in place.
+When the brackets are open, eliminate the window blinds from the brackets.
+Next, remove the sections from the window outline by removing the sinks holding them.

 Method 3